tannerlegvold/dotfiles/mysetup.md

 Another outstanding issue is getting images to work with Ranger, I think I will try Kitty for this.
 This brings up a problem, Kitty doesn't work with my current Bash setup, if Kitty does turn out to handle images well in Wayland then I should look into bash-it, a different Bash configuration framework that may work better with Kitty than oh-my-bash.
 Also, look in Kitty's config files, they may have something (like something capturing certain key combos) that explains why Kitty doesn't work with ble.sh and can be disabled.

 See this for how to remove snap I haven't done it though, may be dangerous https://askubuntu.com/questions/1035915/how-to-remove-snap-store-from-ubuntu/1114686#1114686.

+I should add a section on downloading my htop config.

 --------------------------------------------------------------------------------------------